Table of Content

 2.6 Washington Motorcycle Passenger Laws

 You are not allowed to carry a passenger on your motorcycle that is below the age of five.
-You are also not allowed to carry any passengers if your motorcycle is not outfitted with the right equipment to transport another person.

 Your motorcycle must fix a second seat, saddle, or sidecar designated solely for a passenger.
 You cannot try to fit two or more people onto a seat designed for only one person.
 There must also be footsteps or pegs that your passenger must keep their feet planted on while the vehicle is in motion.

-Your passenger is required to wear a motorcycle helmet that will satisfy conditions set by both the Washington State Patrol and Department of Transportation.
+Your passenger is required to wear a motorcycle helmet that will satisfy conditions set by both the Washington State Patrol and the Department of Transportation.

 Your passenger has to keep both feet on opposite sides of the motorcycle.
 He/she cannot sit sideways so that both feet are resting on just one side.